 Aristotle, an early authority on legal theory and biology, based his ethics system on a rational defense of what behavior was appropriate or inappropriate with practical intent, specifically to improve the quality of human lives.
 His principal concern was the nature of human well-being.

 Evolution of Ethics

-Many factors, such as economics, affect a society's ethics, in particular, a feedback loop (akin to a yin-yang) with the law and other forms of enforceable policy.
-Ethicists' views that policymakers support eventually lead to policy.
+Many factors, such as economics, affect a society's ethics in a manner akin to a feedback loop (or yin-yang), particularly with respect to laws and other forms of enforced policies.
+Ethicists' views that policymakers support eventually lead to creation of a policy.
 The policy eventually leads to a dilemma, then a reaction to the dilemma, and then a new or revisited commentary by ethicists regarding what action or inaction is acceptable.
 The cycle repeats.
 Thus, ethical principles follow traceable lines of historical events and persons that have prevailed in influence.
 Looking at the history of an ethical principle (or law) can provide an understanding of why the ethical principle has risen to prominence (or why a law exists) and may enable a practical basis for accepting or rejecting it.
-This evolution of ethics and law results in a potential source of physician conflict, such as when a physician trained in more current ethical concepts and policy disagrees with a physician who believes in more dated ones (e.g., paternalism).
+This evolution of ethics and policy results in a potential source of HCP conflict, such as when a HCP trained in more current ethical concepts and policy disagrees with a HCP who believes in more dated ones (e.g., paternalism).
 Medical ethics principles evolve intertwined with principles in other fields of ethics.

 Ethics as a Systematic Study

 Ethics comprises numerous overlapping subdisciplines.
-Medical ethics can be classified as a subdivision of applied ethics, but it functions dependently on the following subdivisions as well (this list is not intended to be all-inclusive):
+Medical ethics can be classified as a subdivision of applied ethics, but it functions dependently on the following subdivisions of ethics as well (this list is not intended to be all-inclusive):

 Authority in Ethics

 An explanation for "why" that adults give children is "because I said so."
 This suffices only if the child holds the adult to have a satisfactory position of authority.
-It is practical when having a dialogue with yourself, with patients, or with others regarding what is or is not ethical to share and apply the written and unwritten opinions of all the relevant authorities to reach a satisfactory consensus.
+It is practical when having a dialogue with yourself, with patients, or with others regarding what is or is not ethical to share and apply the written and unwritten opinions of all relevant authorities to reach a satisfactory consensus.